Nulleeet/paskanappis/README.md

 - make qmk/via/vial code
 - Design a 3d printable case
 - ('Design' a acrylic case?)
-- figure out how to mounting holes and screws when at that point.
+- figure out how to mounting holes and screws when at that point.✔️